Bdhgit33/unity-oop-abstraction-inheritance-polymorphism-encapsulation/README.md

-This is a Unity Course Project covering the final courese cariculum for demonstrating the use of OOP.
+This is a Unity Course Project covering the final course cariculum for demonstrating the use of OOP.
 (Object Oriented Programming)

 MATCHiT
 Is a card matching game.
 You must match 8 pairs of cards in the fastest time possible.
 The fastest time will be at the top of the high scores table.!